unicode-org/icu4x/utils/zerovec/design_doc.md

  - There should not be a significant negative performance impact of reading from such types (<span style="color:orange">**preferred**</span>)
  - It should be _easy_ to define new types that interoperate with this system (<span style="color:#729468">**optional**</span>)

+## Comparison to rkyv

-It is worth noting that [`rkyv`](https://docs.rs/rkyv) satisfies most of these requirements, and is a robust library with a lot of thought put into it.
-The main sticking point is that it's not `serde`-compatible and doesn't do human-readable deserialization, which we would like to have.
-With `zerovec` we hope to be able to incrementally add zero-copy behavior to our data as necessary without switching systems wholesale.
-Furthermore, `rkyv` does not work on big-endian platforms, which we do not want to rule out.
-However, if `rkyv` suits your needs, it may be a more mature option over `zerovec`.
-As such a lot of the lower level design here is close to what `rkyv` does via convergent evolution.
+It is worth noting that [`rkyv`](https://docs.rs/rkyv) satisfies many of these requirements, and it is a robust library with a lot of thought put into it.
+The ICU4X team seriously considered leveraging `rkyv`.
+The limitations in `rkyv` that drove us to develop `zerovec` include:

+1. Only one data file format
+    - Cannot switch formats based on the needs of the client (e.g., small data vs fast lookup, or machine readable vs human readable)
+    - The archived structures are not Serde-compatible, so Serde cannot be easily used to add additional formats
+2. Opinionated type system; requires designing the whole data system around it, with no easy path for incremental migration toward zero-copy behavior
+3. Limited support for data overrides (mixing owned runtime data with borrowed static data)
+4. Little-endian and big-endian require different data files, meaning that the flag to toggle between them also needs to percolate through the data system

+In other words, `zerovec` and `rkyv` solve similar problems with similar solutions; a lot of the lower level design of `zerovec` is close to what `rkyv` does via convergent evolution.
+However, the two are designed with different use cases in mind, which drove key differences in design decisions, which are explained throughout the rest of this doc.

 # Overview of technical challenges